Same-sex marriages (SSM), civil unions, etc.

 prediction came true.
 The German parliament voted to extend additional

-rights to same-sex couples.
-They are not compelled to testify against
+rights to same-sex couples that opposite-sex couples have always enjoyed: They are not compelled to testify against

 each other in court.
 Widows and widowers can obtain a state pension.